-Today, Visualiza employs 120 medical and administrative staff members serving over 150,000 patients – including more than 12,000 surgeries – every year, regardless of ability to pay.
+Today, Visualiza employs more than 200 medical and administrative staff (with 18 ophthalmologists and 17 optometrists) serving over 150,000 patients – including more than 12,000 surgeries – every year, regardless of ability to pay.

 Our eye care network is also supported by a host of non-governmental international partners, like the Aravind Hospital, Seva Foundation, the International Eye Foundation, the International Association to Prevent Blindness, and the Christian Blind Mission.